+Oboes and torches.
+Enter King, Malcolm,

+Donalbain, Banquo, Lenox, Macduff,

+Ross, Angus, and Attendants.

 King.
 This castle hath a pleasant seat.
+5

 The air nimbly and sweetly recommends itself

 Unto our gentle senses.

 Banquo.
 This guest of summer,

 The temple-haunting martlet, does approve

-By his loved mansionry that the heavens' breath
+By his loved masonry that the heavens' breath 10

 Smells wooingly here.
 No jutty, frieze,

 Buttress nor coigne of vantage but this bird

-Hath made her pendant bed and procreant cradle.
+Hath made his pendant bed and procreant cradle.

 Where they most breed and haunt, I have observed,

 The air is delicate.
+Enter Lady.
+15

 King.
 See, see, our honoured hostess! -- The love that follows us sometime is our trouble, Which still we thank as love.
 Herein I teach you How you shall bid God yield us for your pains, And thank us for your trouble.
+20

 Lady.
-All our service,

-In every point twice done and then done double,
+All our service, In every point twice done and then done double,

 Were poor and single business, to contend

 Against those honours deep and broad

 Wherewith your majesty loads our house.
+25

 For those of old, and the late dignities

 Heaped up to them, we rest your hermits.

 King.
 Where's the thane of Cawdor?

-We coursed him at the heels, and had a purpose To be his purveyor.
-But he rides well -- And his great love, sharp as his spur, hath holp him To his home before us.
-Fair and noble hostess, We are your guest tonight.
+We coursed him at the heels, and had a purpose

+To be his purveyor.
+But he rides well -- 30

+And his great love, sharp as his spur, hath holp him

+To his home before us.
+Fair and noble hostess,

+We are your guest tonight.

 Lady.
-Your servants ever Have theirs, themselves and what is theirs in compt, To make their audit at your highness's pleasure, Still to return your own.
+Your servants ever

+Have theirs, themselves and what is theirs in compt, 35

+To make their audit at your highness's pleasure,

+Still to return your own.

 King.
 Give me your hand --

 Conduct me to mine host.
 We love him highly,

 And shall continue our graces towards him.
+40

 By your leave, hostess.

+Exeunt.